tedunderwood/asymmetry/meta/readme.md

 **topicsample.tsv** is the metadata originally selected for topic modeling.
 38,653 volumes, selected from a deduplicated sample (workmeta.tsv in the noveltmmeta repo), and evenly distributed across time 1800-2009, except that they're a little sparse before 1830.
 Typically with a sample this large you lose some for various reasons (not actually present in EF, etc).
 So ...

 **filteredsample.tsv** are the volumes I actually had available for topic modeling--the ones present in the model.

+**lastnamesample.tsv** is a further evolution of filteredsample; basically, it just adds a column for **lastname,** so we can use last names to forbid comparisons and thus very conservatively avoid the risk that an author might be compared to her own future (or past) publications.

+**unified_sample.tsv** is the union of **lastnamesample** and **../supplement1/lastnamesupp1meta.tsv**; it documents volumes used in the unified model that folded in about 873 vols from **prestigeficmeta.**